stefanopagliari/bibnotes/README.md

 - Blockquote
 - Custom Text before or after the highlight or comment

-## Highlight Transformations
+## Additional Highlight Formatting
-It is possible to perform additional transformations to the highlighted sentences by adding a dedicated "key" at the beginning of the comment to the specific highlight.
+It is possible to perform additional transformations to the highlighted sentences by adding a dedicated "keyword" at the beginning of the comment to the specific highlight.
 This can be  a single character (e.g. #) or a single word (e.g. todo).
 When this character/word is found at the beginning of a comment, the text of the comment or the highlighted text will be reformatted.
 Possible transformations include:
 - Turn highlighted text into heading (Level 1 to 6).
 Default key is "#/##/###/####/#####/######"
 - Append highlight to the previous one (e.g. to merge paragraph across two pages).
 Default key is "+"
 - Place the text of the comment at the beginning of the highlight.
 Default key is "%"
 - Add custom text before or after the highlight
 - Create todo

+## Highlight Colour
+In addition to using dedicated keywords at the beginning of a comment, it is possible to apply specific styling or transformations to highlights based on the colour of highlight.

+The plugin recognize the highlight colour extracted by:
+- **Zotero** native reader (yellow, red, green, blue, purple)
+- **Zotfile** plugin (black, white, gray, red,orange, yellow, green, cyan, blue, magenta).
+In order to export the highlight colour you will need to activate this function by going to the main menu of Zoter and selecting Preferences --> Advanced --> Config Editor.
+Search for "extensions.zotfile.pdfExtraction.colorAnnotations" and turn the value to "true".
+It is also important that the value "extensions.zotfile.pdfExtraction.colorCategories" is restored to the default value.

+In the plugin setting you can formatting should be applied to the highlights by different colours by editing the text field next to the associated colour in the following way:
+- **Custom text**: add the text you would like to be included before and/or after the placeholder {{highlight}} without removing this
+- **Headers**: "**H1**" (transform into Level 1 Header); "**H2**" (transform into Level 2 Header); "**H3**" (transform into Level 3 Header); "**H4**" (transform into Level 4 Header); "**H5**" (transform into Level 5 Header); "**H6**" (transform into Level 6 Header);
+- "**AddToAbove**" to append the highlight to the previous one);